Headlight Herald ‘Reader Photo of the Week’

-This week’s edition of Headlight Herald ‘Reader Photo of the Week’ was captured by Bruce Bauder of a Osprey flying over Nehalem Bay.
+This week’s edition of Headlight Herald ‘Reader Photo of the Week’ was captured by Rory Green at Lost Boy Beach in Oceanside.
 Do you have a camera and an eye for beauty?
 Send us your photos to editor@orcoastnews.com please and thank you of course.

 Online Poll